Located along the beautiful French Riviera, Nice is the type of place you can spend endless amounts of time.

 You may also like: Off-season travel experiences: Nice, France

-In the private areas, there is often a beach club that may include a restaurant, day beds, and other services.
+In private areas, there is often a beach club that may include a restaurant, day beds, and other services.
 I have done both and loved both, it really depends on the type of experience you want.

 There are also more secluded beaches if you keep walking past the port, such as Plage Reserve and Plage Coco.
 These beaches might be a little rocky and harder to get too, but they are more peaceful and just as beautiful.

 3. Take In The Views From Castle Hill

 If you look up from the Promenade des Anglais, you will see a lookout.
 This is Castle Hill.
 Walk up to the top to get amazing views over Nice and the coast.